Sienci-Labs/Resources/longmill/advanced/lm-limit-switch-custom-wiring.md

 ---
-title: ytsb Custom Limit Switches
+title: Custom Limit Switches
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: Learn how to do custom limit switch wiring for your LongMill using mechanical or inductive switches.
 We also offer sensor kits.
 post_date: 2021-04-30 17:30:00
 taxonomy: